AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

     An example [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) that compares the performance of items from a single asset attribute category: Foreground Colors.
 You can replace this asset attribute with other asset attribute category dimensions.

 * **Which experience attributes contribute to conversions?**

+  >[!NOTE]
+  >
+  >This panel only shows when you have [included experiences](/help/content-analytics/config/guided.md#experience-capture-and-definition) in your Content Analytics configuration.
+  >

   While asset attributes focus on the visual qualities of images, experience attributes focus on the text of your page.
 The visualizations below let you explore which experience attributes contribute to conversion.
 These attributes are also automatically assigned using AI and GenAI models.

   The panel consists of the following visualizations: